reyna07/chann_estimation/README.md

 # EECE 7398 FPGAs in the Cloud Project: Channel Estimation

 ## Introduction
+Channel Estimation is a concept of wireless communication in which the process tries to figure out the channel characteristics.
+In all communication systems, data is transmitted from one place to another.
+The medium which a signal is transmitted through is called the channel.
+The channel can be both wired and wireless, and it can distort the signal while it passes.
+To be able to remove the distortion on the signal, we need to know what characteristics the channel carries, and in what way it distorts the signal.
+Neural networks have become a popular scheme in channel estimation.

+For this project, we aim to imagine the channel as a 2D matrix having two axes depicting the time and frequency response, and turn the problem of channel estimation into an image processing problem, where 2D CNNs commonly used.
+To speed up the process of inference, we plan to use VCK5000.

 ## Setting up the project
 1. Follow the [Getting started with VCK5000 Versal devices in OCT](https://github.com/OCT-FPGA/versal-tutorials/blob/main/vck5000-getting-started.md) to set the environment in Open Cloud Testbed.